NJ9802/devChallenges/github-jobs/README.md

 ![screenshot](Screenshot.jpeg)

 Hi everyone!
-I would like to share my solution to the Weather App challenge.
+I would like to share my solution to the Github Jobs challenge.
 You can check out the live demo at this [Link](https://devchcountryquiz.surge.sh/).
+In this project I learned how to work with React Query from Tanstack.
+I also learned how to pass information through UrlSearchParams Web API and how to work with the new Route Handlers from NextJS App Router.
+I had to think of a way to work with an API provider that offers very few requests for the free plan.
+All of these challenges made me grow as a Web Developer and improve my development skills.

 ### Built With